Jacques Rougeau

 Jacques Rougeau Jr. (born June 13, 1960) is a Canadian former professional wrestler best known for his appearances in the 1980s and 1990s with the World Wrestling Federation.
 He began his career under his real name as half of the tag team The Fabulous Rougeaus with his brother Raymond Rougeau.
-In 1991, he began a singles career as The Mountie, winning the WWF Intercontinental Heavyweight Championship once.
+In 1991, he began a singles career as the Mountie, winning the WWF Intercontinental Championship once.
 In 1993, he formed three time WWF Tag Team Championship winning tag team The Quebecers with Pierre Ouellet.